On the irreducibility of locally analytic principal series representations: Distribution algebras and locally analytic representations

 for which

 and $\nu_r(\sum_n d_n \frX^n) = \sup_n |d_n| \nu_r(\frX^n)$. \end{thm}

+\begin{rem} In \cite{K1}, 1.4.2, the conditions imposed on $H_0$ are those of \cite{K1}, 1.3.5.
+However, a group $H_0$ which is $L$-uniform automatically satisfies the conditions of \cite{K1}, 1.3.5.\footnote{On the other hand, one can show that a group satisfying the conditions of \cite{K1}, 1.3.5, is actually $L$-uniform.
+We will not need this fact in this paper.} \end{rem}

-\begin{cor} Let $H$ be a compact locally $L$-analytic group, and let $H_0 \sub H$ be an open normal subgroup as in \ref{Kohlhaase} (ii).
+\begin{cor} Let $H$ be a compact locally $L$-analytic group, and let $H_0 \sub H$ be an open normal subgroup as in Thm. \ref{Kohlhaase} (i).
 Suppose that $D_r(H,K)$ is an integral domain.
 Then any non-zero left ideal $I$ of $D_r(H,K)$ has non-zero intersection with $U_r(\frh,H_0)$. \end{cor}

 {\it Proof.} Compare \cite{Fr}, Corollary 5.
 Since $H$ is compact, $D_r(H,K)$ is a finite $D_r(H_0,K)$-module, and so $D_r(H,K)$ is finite over $U_r(\frh,H_0)$.
 Therefore, there exists for any $F \in D_r(H,K),$ a polynomial $P = \sum_{i=0}^N a_iX^i$, $a_i \in U_r(\frh,H_0)$ with $P(F) = 0$.
 Because we assumed $D_r(H,K)$ to be an integral domain, we may find a polynomial with $a_0 \neq 0$.
 So, if $F \in I$ then